 Italy

-The Italian regional ticketing system has currently 71 support units, one for each site of the production infrastructure, and 13 support units for other general departments, i. e. software support units, VO support units, first level support department (CMT), core grid services, etc.
+The Italian regional ticketing system currently has 71 support units, one for each site of the production infrastructure, and 13 support units for other general departments, i. e. software support units, VO support units, first level support department (CMT), core grid services, etc.

 The Italian NGI uses a local ticketing system based on XOOPS/XHELP.
 The interface to GGUS is completely based on web services, i.e. ticket propagation in both ways, from GGUS to Italy and from Italy to GGUS, are managed through a SOAP interface.